cpagniel/SalmonSharkCTD/README.md

 # SalmonSharkCTD
-Code for Pagniello et al. submitted to One Earth
+Code for Pagniello et al. submitted to Scientific Reports